AnatalioNickles/Team-4-Hack-A-Thon/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-All you will need to get started is access to the machine where our quiz is stored and the absolute path.
+All you will need to get started is access to the machine where our quiz is stored and the absolute path or the classified membership link.

 ### Prerequisites